Wanludrame/dsi-cross-validated-readings/README.md

 [What does AUC stand for and what is it?](https://stats.stackexchange.com/questions/132777)

 [When is it appropriate to use an improper scoring rule?](https://stats.stackexchange.com/questions/208529).
-A facinating example from Cagdas.
+A fascinating example from Cagdas.

 [What are variable importance rankings useful for?](https://stats.stackexchange.com/questions/202277)

 [ROC curve drawbacks](https://stats.stackexchange.com/questions/193138).

-## Principal Componenets
+## Principal Components
 [What can cause PCA to worsen results of a classifier?](https://stats.stackexchange.com/questions/52773).